-InsuranceERM and Insurance Asset Risk are delighted to announce that the annual Insurance Risk & Capital EMEA conference will take place in London on 4 December 2023.
+InsuranceERM is delighted to announce that the annual Insurance Risk & Capital EMEA conference will take place in London on 3 December 2024.

 The conference will cover the most pressing issues facing the re/insurance industry in the region, with a view from Chief Risk Officers, Chief Actuaries and Chief Sustainability Officers.

-We not only shared great content with insights from superb speakers, but we also brought the insurance risk community together.
+We not only share great content with insights from superb speakers, but we also bring the insurance risk community together.

 If you are interested in partnering with us for this event, please contact Adam Jordan at [email protected] , to discuss your specific requirements and the opportunities available.